tux-rampage/rampage-php/docs/source/reference/resources.rst

     $viewModel->setTemplate('my.module/some/template');

+.. _resources.publishing:

 Static resource publishing
 --------------------------

 There is also a way to publish resources to the `public` directory for static delivery.
 This is useful for production environments, where performance is important.

+There are two ways to do this:

+1. :ref:`resources.publishing.default`
+2. :ref:`resources.publishing.custom`

+.. _resources.publishing.default:

 Use the publishing controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~